Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/09-od-normal-growth-rate.md

 $\frac{\small 0.033-0.025}{\small 0.030-0.025}=1.6x$

-Culture growth by 1.6x.
+Culture has grown by 1.6x.

 ###### Pioreactor2

 $\frac{\small 0.015-0.005}{\small 0.010-0.005}=2x$

-Culture growth by 2x.
+Culture has grown by 2x.

 By accounting for the OD of the blank media, we are able to calculate a more accurate growth rate.

 ### Growth rate

-We inoculated two vials with a drop of re-hydrated yeast, and tracked their growth at temperatures 27°C and 35°C. The following normalized optical density chart was generated by the Pioreactor:
+We inoculated two vials with a drop of re-hydrated yeast, and tracked their growth at temperatures 27°C and 35°C. The UI shows the following normalized optical density chart:

 ![](/img/user-guide/02-experiment-basics/09-od-normal-growth-rate/temp_normal_od.png)

-From the normalized optical density, an implied growth rate graph is generated.
-The relationship between the implied growth rate, $\text{gr}$ and the normalized optical density, $\text{nOD}$ is exponential, defined by the following equation:
+From normalized optical density, the UI also computes an implied growth rate.
+The relationship between the implied growth rate, $\text{gr}$, and the normalized optical density, $\text{nOD}$, is exponential and can be written as:

 $$
 \text{nOD}(t) =  \exp{ \left( \int_0^t \text{gr}(s)ds \right)}